 Today the whole world is moving towards open banking.
 It promotes interaction between participants in the financial market and other industries.
-Every day more banks, insurance companies, startups, and Fintech firms are developing new applications and digital solutions to follow the digital transformation.
+Every day more banks, insurance products, startups, and FinTech firms are developing new financial apps and digital solutions to follow the digital transformation.

 On the one hand, this increases competition, but on the other hand, the more services, the more the attention and trust of customers are eroded.
 To take the next step in development, players need to join forces in creating common interfaces and establishing the exchange of customer and technology data.